Open-pit operation at sunset, a CAT haul truck on the haul road.

 The available evidence does not allow the verification question to be settled either way within the defined scope.

-OREX is step two in the verification ladder.
-Where the Exposure Readout above tests the evidence position, OREX reads the System Position and tests whether governance understanding matches it.
+Step two in the verification ladder.
+Where the Exposure Readout tests the evidence position, OREX reads the System Position and tests whether governance understanding matches it.
 ORRE runs OREX only after a Readout identifies a material verification gap.

 The four variables below are OREX Diagnostic variables examined after an Exposure Readout identifies a material verification gap.
 They are diagnostic variables, not entry-level concepts.
 The Readout above is the entry point.